guypi001/VV-ESIR-TP2/exercises/tcc-vs-lcc.md

 ## Answer
 TCC is defined as the percentage of methods pairs, which are directly related.
 LCC is defined as the percentage of methods pairs, which are either directly or indirectly related
+Then TCC is defined as the relative number of directly connected(NDC) public methods TCC = NDC / NP and LCC is defined as the relative number of directly or indirectly connected (NIC) public methods LCC = NIC / NP.